mkrasnitski/quage/README.md

 # quage - The Questionably Accurate Gameboy Emulator

 Written in 100% Rust, using SDL2 for graphics.
-Targets Linux for lack of Windows machines to test on.

 ## Features